nish572/Sol-Engine/README.md

 - For running the Visual Studio solution for the Release-x64 configuration, this SDL2.dll should be pasted inside the following directory: "\Sol-Engine\Sol-Engine\bin\Release-x64\Editor".
 (Please note that the specific location of the Sol-Engine root directory will vary depending on where you download this codebase to on your system.)

+To close the application, please first select the playtest scene window to make this the active window, then click the cross button in the top-right.

 ---

 ## Example Projects